alexirpan/alexirpan.github.io/_posts/2018-08-18-three-years.markdown

 The more impressive (and scary) thing is that I've written during literally every hour of the day.
 Who's even awake at 5 AM?
 And given that I have 1.67 hours of writing at that time, I must have done it *at least twice*.
-I never claimed to be good at managing my time.

 Time Spent Per Post